 - Yarra Hills Secondary College

 A range of Vocational Education and Training Certificates are offered by the Yarra Valley VET Cluster.
 The courses are offered in other schools and TAFEs in the Yarra Valley and surrounds.
-UYSC will be a provider of VETiS Sport and Recreation, Aviation, Furniture-Making and Kitchen Operations in 2019.
+UYSC will be a provider of VETiS Sport and Recreation, Aviation, Furniture-Making and Horticulture in 2020.

 - Certificate II Hospitality (Kitchen Operations)# (Offered on site at UYSC)

 - Certificate II Sport & Recreation# (Offered on site at UYSC)